Young and ‘care-full': The support needs of young kinship carers

 Previous research has focused on young people who have a caring role with frail aged family members or those with disabilities.
 This research has revealed that these young carers experience significant disadvantage in relation to educational and employment opportunities, as well as a lack of needed social supports.
 However, there has as yet been no attention to the circumstances and support needs of young kinship carers.
 We want to understand these care arrangements so that children and young carers can be better supported.

-We are conducting interviews with young kinship carers, and with young people who have had experience of care by a young relative or friend.
-If you are a young kinship carer or young people and would like to be interviewed, please contact Meredith Kiraly.
-If you know of any young kinship carers or young people who might be willing to participate, we are also keen to hear from you.
+We have been conducting interviews with young kinship carers.
+We are now particularly keen to talk to young people who have had experience of care by a young relative or friend.
+Young people must be 18+ or if younger, they must be in voluntary (informal) kinship care.
+If you know of any young people who might be willing to participate, please contact Meredith Kiraly or

 - R E Ross Trust